 On November 17, 2012 the public was invited to the observatory’s “First Light Celebration.”
 The festivities began with a fun presentation about comets, followed by stargazing through the Meade telescope.
 As a bonus, the Leonid meteor shower put on a respectable show to top off the evening.
 This first event was a great success, and was well attended by over 100 people of all ages.

 Since then, our collection of telescopes has grown.
-The club purchased and installed a second telescope – a 12-inch Astro-Tech Ritchey-Chrétien astrograph, especially suited for photographing planets, galaxies, and other deep sky objects.
-A third telescope was recently added thanks to another generous member – a Lunt solar telescope.
+The club purchased and installed a second telescope - a 12-inch Astro-Tech Ritchey-Chretien astrograph, especially suited for photographing planets, galaxies, and other deep sky objects.
+A third telescope, a Lunt solar telescope, was recently added thanks to another generous member.

 Explore, Dream, Discover.
 Individually, they are three simple words.
 Together, they describe the latest chapter in the rich history of the Mohawk Valley Astronomical Society, and its partnership with the Waterville Public Library.
 We hope you, your family and friends join us for our next exciting journey to the stars!